AdaCore/training_material/pandoc/beamer_filter.rst

       Do_Something;
    end if;

 and we notice that it doesn't fit on the screen.
 If we insert it into a "latex_environment", we can shrink the font size of the code.

-.. container:: latex_environment tiny
+.. container:: latex_environment scriptsize

    ::